 The Optimizely Full Stack Python SDK lets you batch events and includes options to set a maximum batch size and flush interval timeout.
-The benefit of event batching means less network traffic for the same number of decision and conversion events tracked.
+The benefit of event batching means less network traffic for the same number of impression and conversion events tracked.

-The event batching functionality works by processing decision events from Activate, Is Feature Enabled and conversion events from Track and placing them into a queue.
+The event batching functionality works by processing impression events from Activate, Is Feature Enabled and conversion events from Track and placing them into a queue.
 The queue is drained when it either reaches its maximum size limit or when the flush interval is triggered.

 By default, event batching is disabled in Python SDK 3.3.0.
 Follow along to learn how to take advantage of event batching in the Python SDK.